NinjaBunny9000/DeepThonk/README.md

 An open-source Python bot framework for Twitch - *currently in development*.
 In it's current version, it's a rewrite of the "OG" version we build on-stream in 2018.
 Some features are missing until we can port them over to the rewrite.

-Deepthonk was Live Coded almost entirely on Twitch, with the help of an amazing community!
+Deepthonk was [Live Coded on Twitch](http://bit.ly/nb9kTwitch), with the help of an amazing community!

 ## Feature Overview